PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 > This is a good point -- I have added a section in the guidelines regarding different types of interactions, in the context of forbidden/allowed links, matching rules, and multi-layers networks.
+The beauty of the approaches outlined in this manuscript is that they do not "care" about the ecological nature of the interaction (we have applied them on host-virus, host-parasite, plant-pollinator, predator-prey networks, for example).

 (b) outline how the suggested guidelines would work when predicting across networks